bhtinch/Hype/README.md

 ### Starting the project
 #### CKModifyRecordsOperation

+##### Model
+- Update the model class to have a recordID Property.
+- Extend the class to conform to the equatable protocol. (allows us to safely use delete)

 ##### ModelController
 - Delcare the update(hype:) and delete(hype:) method declaration
 - In update(hype:) call the .add(Operation) method on the publicDB.